Table of Contents

 - Toxic chemical compatibility: Suitable for use with toxic chemicals in addition to microbiological work when connected to dedicated exhaust systems.

 Biological safety cabinets (BSCs) are essential in laboratories handling hazardous microorganisms, viruses, and toxic chemicals.
 They ensure containment and safe processing of materials across different biosafety levels (BSLs).
+Increase in BSL indicates higher danger of pathogenicity.

 Leave a Reply